“STAY AWAY, JOE”

 This self-contained 30-minute program features nine of Elvis' gospel tunes, along with announcer Joe Adams (borrowed from KOY in Phoenix) thanking Sedona and Cottonwood for the hospitality shown the cast and crew during production of the film, “Stay Away, Joe.”
 Also included is publicity for Elvis' two gospel albums (“His Hand in Mine” and “How Great Thou Art”) as well as the upcoming (December 3, 1967) Special Christmas Radio Program.

-For this unique item, there have been no actual sales upon which an accurate value can be based, nor is the only known copy even on the market.
+For this amazing item, there have been no actual sales upon which an accurate value can be based, nor is the only known copy even on the market.
 Knowing it is the rarest commercial or promotional RCA (non-experimental) disc along with some offers made for this item its value is clearly comparable to any other Presley record on earth.